sunpy/sunpy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Want us to fix a problem, use this.
+about: Create a report describing unexpected or incorrect behavior in SunPy.
 ---

 <!-- This comments are hidden when you submit the issue, so you do not need to remove them! -->